 CHCFCS004 Provide grief and loss counselling

 This unit provides students with the skills necessary to understand, assess and provide bereavement counselling to individuals.
 Students will learn how to conduct bereavement counselling and assist bereaved individuals to move towards a healthy adaptation.

 COUSER001 Access services to support clients experiencing bereavement

 This unit provides the knowledge and skills to enable counsellors to identify the need for outside support and services for clients and how to access support and services.
-This unit applies to those responsible for providing support and counselling to a range of people experiencing grief or loss and different reactions to bereavement.
+Students will have the opportunity to learn from key guest speakers and industry relative organisations.

 COUINV001 Provide appropriate interventions to support people experiencing complex bereavement